madmachineio/docs/docs/overview/hardware/circuit-playgrounds.md

 - **LCD**: display graphics or images.

-This kit contains the most commonly used modules.
-You can create plenties of projects with it.
-The document that comes with it is in preparation and will guide you from the most basic concept.
-Here is a [draft](https://docs.google.com/document/d/1loehCrsVMBz9qZpDv9ZDO9f9_gvPuu7pK2wZF51jGBY/edit?usp=sharing), and feel free to comment in the doc.
+This kit contains several commonly used modules.
+You can create plenty of projects with it.
+The material [Learning A-Z](../../learn/introduction) is based on it and guides you from the most basic concept.

-The kit still needs more tests.
-What's more, there is a great chip shortage worldwide.
-So please stay tuned:)